-As we grow, we continue to build our lives around the ideal career, and if we’re lucky enough to find something we’re good at and that we like, then “jackpot”!
+As we grow, we continue to build our lives around the ideal career, and if we’re lucky enough to find something we’re good at and we like, then “jackpot”!
 After all, recent statistics reveal a whopping 93% of workers aren’t pursuing their ‘dream job’ post-COVID.
 So, if you’re part of that very lucky, very small minority, you should hold on to that job for dear life, right?

 It’s not uncommon.
 Far too many people with high-pressure jobs find themselves unhappy with their careers, despite working hard their whole lives to get to where they are.
 When work takes centre stage in your life, you can easily make mistakes that go against your happiness, like doing longer hours or accepting behaviour you wouldn’t normally.
 Hating your job is one thing, but when your identity is so closely linked to what you do, it can mean you end up disliking yourself in the process.